sadri-fertani/k8s/README.md

 Then use Helm templating to wire them in.

 ---

-Want me to update the full `deployment.yaml` template with all that embedded logic and Helm variables?
-I can also add `values-production.yaml` if you’re deploying to real clusters 📦
+Customize health checks per environment by templating them in your Helm chart’s `values.yaml` file and dynamically inserting those values into your `deployment.yaml`.

-You can customize health checks per environment by templating them in your Helm chart’s `values.yaml` file and dynamically inserting those values into your `deployment.yaml`.
 This gives you fine-grained control so dev, staging, and prod can each behave differently 💡
 ---

 ## 🗂️ Step 1: Define probe config in `values.yaml`